adnanfaisal/adnanfaisal.github.io/_posts/2024-12-05-Some-Tips-for-Easily-Passing-the-Sitecore-10-.NET-Developer-Certification.md

-## Some tips for easily passing the Sitcore 10 .NET Developer Certification
+## Some tips for easily passing the Sitecore 10 .NET Developer Certification

 Last month I passed Sitecore 10 .NET Developer Certification Exam.
 Hurray!
 To be able to pass the exam, some web development experience with Sitecore is required.
 In this post I will share some do's and don't for passing this certification like a charm!